“Theater of the Bosom” Textile Art

 I hope that “Theater of the Bosom” will serve as a playful reminder to respect the beauty of the female form, no matter what shape, age, or dramatic dimension!

-9 replies on ““Theater of the Bosom” Textile Art”
+9 Responses to ““Theater of the Bosom” Textile Art”

 Thank you Catherine, i remember when i was a bit younger i loved doing arts with fabric, very cute and creative indeed.